 Noisecat’s initial concept sketch.

-In conjunction with representing his feature solo exhibition Sqātsza7 Tmicw – Father Land, Ed Archie NoiseCat will be on-site during regular operating hours this summer carving a twenty-foot cedar pole with Lil’wat apprentice Qawam Redmond Andrews.
-Located on our Mezzanine Patio, guests are encouraged to observe the creative process and teachings between the master carver and his apprentice.
+In conjunction with representing his feature solo exhibition Sqātsza7 Tmicw – Father Land, Ed Archie NoiseCat was an artist in residence in 2020 for the summer carving of a twenty-foot cedar pole with Lil’wat apprentice Qawam Redmond Andrews.
+Located on our Mezzanine Patio, guests were encouraged to observe the creative process and teachings between the master carver and his apprentice.

-The SLCC’s Digital Marketing Specialist Jennifer Adelson caught up with NoiseCat to talk about this project while he prepped the cedar pole on our Mezzanine Patio:
+The SLCC’s Digital Marketing Specialist Jennifer Adelson caught up with NoiseCat in the summer of 2020 to talk about this project while he prepped the cedar pole on our Mezzanine Patio:

 Jennifer Adelson: What was the original plan for the pole carving and did it change?